 Best Options: 28 to 32 gift cards; $82 to $190 in fees

-The Club Carlson approach beats the pants off the others because the Club Carlson credit card lets you book a two night award for the price of one.
+The Club Carlson approach slightly beats out the competition.
+It did much better before the Bonus Award Night feature of their credit card was discontinued, but still holds a strong position.
 The downside is that they currently have very few luxury properties.
 And, of their top tier category 7 properties, I doubt many routinely charge anywhere near $700 per night.
 That may change a bit as Club Carlson builds out their new Quorvus Collection brand.
 For now, though, the choices are quite limited.

 The next best option is to earn and pay cash.
 Not only does this give you the second best results as shown above, but by earning cash back and using that cash to pay for hotel nights, you can stay anywhere.
 And, since many desirable properties cost considerably less than $700 per night, you can probably stretch your rewards even further.
 And, don’t forget that when you pay for a hotel room rather than using points, you can potentially earn rewards in that hotel’s loyalty program or from a booking service such as Hotels.com (and you can make the latter even sweeter by going through a portal to book hotels).